 All University of Michigan students must register for each fall and winter semester from matriculation to degree completion, unless on an approved Leave of Absence or with Extramural Study status.
 Students who do not register will be presumed to have withdrawn and will be discontinued from the program.
 Once discontinued, students may reapply to the program by submitting the proper request and supporting documents to the IPCAA office no later than April 1st.
 Their reinstatement would begin the following Fall term.

-Students are required to demonstrate reading knowledge of two ancient languages (Greek and Latin) and two modern languages (German and either French or Italian).
+Students are required to demonstrate reading knowledge of two ancient languages (ancient Greek and Latin) and two modern languages (German and French, Italian, or modern Greek).

-Competence in Greek and Latin is determined by three-hour translation examinations in each language.
-Students will be tested only on passages drawn from the IPCAA Greek and Latin reading lists.
+Competence in ancient Greek and Latin is determined by three-hour translation examinations in each language.
+Students will be tested only on passages drawn from the IPCAA ancient Greek and Latin reading lists.
 The use of dictionaries is permitted.
-Students may opt to replace one ancient language examination with course work, by achieving a grade of B or above in a Latin or Greek language course requiring substantial amounts of translation.
-Such a course should have a catalogue number higher than LAT 410 or GREEK 410 and should not be cross-listed with a course at 100, 200 or 300 level.
-Such substitutions require the formal approval of the Graduate Advisor.
-(If you are planning to take a course specifically with the aim of 'coursing out' of a language requirement in this way, it is advisable to double check before hand with the Graduate Advisor if you are in any doubt about whether the level is appropriate.)
-The purpose of the ancient language requirement is to ensure that students have basic literacy in both Greek and Latin, and that they have the ability to read untranslated texts (or to check existing translations) for research purposes
+Students may also opt to fulfill one ancient language requirement by coursework: by passing an upper level undergraduate or graduate ancient Greek or Latin reading course (higher than LAT 410 or GREEK 410) with a minimum grade of B or better.
+The purpose of the ancient language requirement is to ensure that students have basic literacy in both ancient Greek and Latin, and that they have the ability to read untranslated texts (or to check existing translations) for research purposes

-Competence in German and either French or Italian is determined by two-hour translation examinations in each language.
+Competence in German and French, Italian, or modern Greek is determined by two-hour translation examinations in each language.
 Students will be tested on passages drawn from the scholarly literature on Classical art and archaeology.
 The use of dictionaries is permitted.
 Both modern language requirements must be fulfilled by examination.
 The purpose of the modern language requirement is to ensure that students have full access to scholarship in the other major academic languages besides English.